Skip to main content

 5G connectivity

+5G is a crucial enabler for automated vehicles and digitalised trains.
+To prepare the deployment of 5G corridors across Europe, ambitious cross-border corridor trial projects with CAM use cases are being conducted for different transport modes in various locations.
 By 2025, the EU aims to have an uninterrupted 5G coverage of major transport paths across Europe.
-This target is supported financially by the Connecting Europe Facility programme and the Resilience and Recovery Facility, with a focus on cross-border corridors (CEF) and national sections (RRF and CEF).
-Combined with private investment and other public funding sources, they will contribute to achieving full 5G coverage by 2030, for safe and connected travel across Europe.
+It financially supports the target under the Connecting Europe Facility (CEF) programme and the Resilience and Recovery Facility, with a focus on cross-border corridors (CEF) and national sections (RRF and CEF).
+Combined with private investment and other public funding sources, they will contribute to achieve a full 5G coverage by 2030, for safe and connected travel across Europe.

 Focusing on the Bologna-Munich corridor (600km over three countries), the Horizon 2020-funded project 5G-CARMEN aims to leverage the most recent advances in 5G to help the automotive sector deliver safer, greener, and smarter transportation, the goal of enabling self-driving cars.
 The key innovations are centred around developing an autonomously managed hybrid network, combining direct short-range vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications with long-range vehicle-to-network (V2N) communications, bringing together leading European car manufacturers, mobile network operators, telecom vendors, road operators and research centres.

-Credit: 5G-CARMEN
+© 5G-CARMEN

 Artificial Intelligence